ka8725/ka8725.github.com/_posts/2018-11-27-stub-active-record-associations.md

 We already know they are slow because of touching DB.
 But which code exactly causes the issue?
 Let's think first why we need real models created when we test a decorator.
 You may argue, but as I see, most of the time we need persisting models there to satisfy some select from DB, that's actually **scopes** or **associations** in the Rails models layer.
 So, why not to stub these things?

 Ok, we figured out that we need to stub associations and scopes in a test for a decorator.
 But how to do this exactly?
 Suppose, there is a code somewhere in deep of our models that's called by our decorator: we test `SubscriptionDecorator.new(subscription).active_users` that actually turns into call `subscription.users.active.verified` underneath.
 A stub like this `allow(subscription).to receive(users).and_return([User.new])` won't work, because there are no defined `active` or `verified` methods on it.
 So, looks like we need to stub it wisely.
-And here what I suggest.
-Let's create a clone of `ActiveRecord::Relation` like this one:
+And here is what I suggest.
+Let's create a clone of `ActiveRecord::Relation` that copies an association behavior:

 ```ruby
 class ActiveRecordRelationStub